-Saline implants are the most common implant used.
 A saline implant has a silicone shell that is filled with saline.
-Silicone gel implants are filled with liquid or firm silicone gel.
+Silicone gel implants are filled with firm silicone gel.
 They tend to feel softer than saline implants and some women think the texture is more like natural breast tissue.

 Doctors estimate that anaplastic large-cell lymphoma is diagnosed in one of every 500,000 women, making it very uncommon.
 Anaplastic large-cell lymphoma can develop in other places in the body besides the breast.
 A BIA-ALCL diagnosis is quite rare: out of 100 million women, it's estimated that only 3 cases would be diagnosed in a year.

 Most of the women who were diagnosed went to their doctors and were diagnosed with BIA-ALCL because fluid had collected around the implant (called a seroma) YEARS after the implant was placed.
 In some cases, testing the seroma fluid led to the diagnosis.
 In other cases, BIA-ALCL was diagnosed after a mass was found in the breast or because the tissue capsule tightened (called capsular contracture) and caused discomfort or cosmetic problems.